Library Specialist III - Events & Visual Communications Specialist

 • Serves as the initial point of contact for visual communication needs which may include leading or delegating the creation of physical and digital signage, ensuring accessibility and consistency across platforms.

-• Support Services staff to communicate about and coordinate support of events being hosted in the Mary Idema Pew Library; this may include updating and maintaining documentation and calendars relating to events, posting of signs and reserving spaces within Libraries’ systems, submitting work orders to support space set-up and tear-down, and communicating between external partners and library staff on the day of events.
+• Works closely with the Libraries’ Programming and Outreach Manager and Library Access Support Event Services staff to communicate about and coordinate support of events being hosted in the Mary Idema Pew Library; this may include updating and maintaining documentation, calendars relating to events, posting of signs, and reserving spaces within Libraries’ systems.
+As well as, submitting work orders to support space set-up and tear-down, and communicating between external partners and library staff on the day of events.

 Non-Essential Functions: